stfbk/stfbk.github.io/_events/TDI2023/submission.md

 Papers must be submitted in English and in PDF format, with reasonable margins and formatting.
 They must not exceed 4 pages and should not be anonymized.

-Submissions should be made by the submission deadline to the EasyChair conference management system (under activation).
+Submissions should be made by the submission deadline to the [EasyChair conference management system](https://easychair.org/conferences/?conf=tdi2023).

 Authors of accepted papers will have the option to revise their papers before they are made available online.
 At least one of the authors of each accepted paper must register for the workshop and is expected to (physically) present it (remote presentations are possible only in exceptional cases, e.g., last minute positive COVID).